Options for Employers When An Employee with Migraines Is Missing Work

 Why Lighting May Be Your Biggest Issue

-One of the worst triggers for many office workers, though, is the overhead lighting.
-Fluorescent lighting can be particularly triggering for migraine sufferers.
-Fluorescent lighting creates a bright, unnatural light that can be harmful to those with a light sensitivity due to migraines.
 The overhead lighting from fluorescents can also create a lot of glare on the computer screen, another trigger for headaches and migraines.

 There are some studies that show the biggest issue with fluorescent and LED lights could be the blue light they emit.
 According to an article from Harvard Medical School, research shows that blue light can trigger headaches even in those who are blind.
 So reducing the blue light can reduce the number of headaches happening for an employee with migraines.